kevimota/meteo-station/README.md

 {"name": str("board_name"), "temp": float(T in °C), "pres": float(P in mbar), "humi": float(RH in %)}
 ```

-it will be sent regularly within a delay time (default=30s), to the registered URLs (up to 5), with no URL is registered, it will only fetch the sensor data and print to serial, but no POST request will be sent.
+it will be sent regularly within a delay time (default=30s), to the registered URLs (up to 5), if no URL is registered, it will only fetch the sensor data and print to serial, but no POST request will be sent.
+Register the URLs using the command `config_url`